Press Statement “Response to Indonesian UPR Session in UN Human Rights Council”

 We are of the opinion that there are inconsistencies in some respects, especially those relating to human rights:

 8. In the case of the resolution of past human rights violations, the government has in no way responded to this issue, although some States have provided comments and recommendations on this matter.
-9. It is unfortunate that the Indonesian government has not expressed its commitment and firm position to a number of important issues, such as death penalty, past human rights violations, religious defamation and the protection of
+9. It is unfortunate that the Indonesian government has not expressed its commitment and firm position on a number of important issues, such as death penalty, past human rights violations, religious defamation and the protection of

 9. It is unfortunate that the Indonesian government has not expressed its commitment and firm position to a number of important issues, such as death penalty, past human rights violations, religious defamation and the protection of religious / faith minorities, and other fundamental freedoms.
 The government also does not respond to LGBT / SOGIE group protection, an issue that was also widely raised by other States and became subject to numerous recommendations.
 This makes the Government of Indonesia’s commitment to ensuring the protection of all citizens from discriminatory treatment seem to be indefinite and ambiguous.
-10. The Indonesian government is also vague on the issue of death penalty, simply stating that
+10. The Indonesian government is also vague on the issue of the death penalty, simply stating that

 Geneva, May 5, 2017 Civil Society Coalition for UPR Advocacy